• Skip to main content

 Jump to Recipe Print Recipe

-Loaded with nutritious vegetables, fresh garden herbs, hard boiled eggs, and roast chicken meat, Okroshka is hearty yet refreshing on hot summer days.
+Loaded with nutritious vegetables, fresh garden herbs, hard boiled eggs, and chicken meat, this Okroshka recipe is hearty yet refreshing and healthy choice for hot summer days.

 Okroshka - Russian Cold Soup